marcmylemans/marcmylemans.github.io/_posts/2024-10-25-Active-Directory-DynamicUserGroups.md

   - `User Policy Language NL`
 - **PowerShell Access**: You’ll be running a PowerShell script on your AD server.

+## Changing the preferredLanguage Attribute

+To make sure each user is assigned the correct language settings, you’ll need to set the `preferredLanguage` attribute in Active Directory for each user.
+This attribute follows the [RFC 1766](https://tools.ietf.org/html/rfc1766) format, such as `"en-US"` for English (United States) or `"fr-FR"` for French (France).

+Here’s how to update this attribute for a user in Active Directory Users and Computers (ADUC) or via PowerShell.

 ### Using Active Directory Users and Computers (ADUC)

 1. **Open ADUC** and find the user you want to modify.